weaviate/weaviate-io/developers/weaviate/search/multi-vector.md

 ## Considerations

-This section discusses considerations that distinguish multiple target vector searches from single target vector searches.
+This section discusses considerations that distinguish multiple-target vector searches from single-target vector searches.

 ### Combine result sets

 Vector similarity is a measure of the distance between two vectors.
 Single vector searches return the vectors with the least distance between the query vector and the target vector.

-It is more complicated to determine the set of result vectors with the least difference when you search multiple target vectors.
+It is more complicated to determine the set of result vectors with the least difference when you search multiple-target vectors.

 Each target vector returns a set of limited number of potential results.
 The sets that are returned might not overlap completely.
 A "missing" vector has a smaller distance and can skew the search results.
 To prevent misleading results, Weaviate fetches any missing vectors to align the lists of result vectors.